-In ponds, we fish from stable rowboats that can accommodate two anglers (plus the guide).
+In ponds, we usually fish from stable rowboats that can accommodate two anglers (plus the guide).
 I am affiliated with several top lodges that have boats stashed on a variety of remote native trout ponds.
 This provides exclusive access to a number of top fisheries and allows clients to select from a wide range of fly-fishing and spin-fishing options.
 Most backcountry trout ponds are reached via a scenic hike along a well-marked trail.
-Floatplane flyouts into some ponds are available.
+Float plane fly-outs into some ponds are available.

-We also fish dozens of streams around the state, mostly by wading.
-On some trips, we’ll spend the day bushwhacking along a remote stream that probably hasn’t been fished by anyone else all season.
+I also fish dozens of streams around the state, mostly by wading.
+On some trips, we’ll spend the day bushwhacking along a remote stream that might not have been fished by anyone else all season.
 On others, we’ll drive on remote logging roads, and hopscotch our way among easier-to-reach pools on a handful of more accessible waters.
-We also use a canoe or kayak to fish some of my favorite small streams and beaver flowages.
+I also use a canoe or kayak to fish some of my favorite small streams and beaver flowages.

 To find out more about a guided brook trout fishing trip, please complete the online information request form by clicking the button below.
 Or just call, or send me an email, describing the type of trip that you are interested in.

 Click to learn about Featured Trips

 “During three days of trout fishing, we never saw another person.
 Amazing.
 I didn’t think places like where you took me still existed”.